 When we were finished, we could hang our string hearts garland from the fireplace mantle so she could see it every time she watched tv!

 How To Make String Hearts For Valentine’s Day

 String Hearts (Twine Hearts) Materials:

 - Red acrylic paint

 Step 1: Make a heart mold out of tinfoil.
-Take 8 inch by 12 inch sheet of tinfoil.
+Take an 8-inch by 12-inch sheet of tinfoil.
 Fold into a strip 1 inch wide.
 Once you have your strip, fold over again to a half inch strip.
 Sharply crease your strip.
 Shape into a heart shape.
 Tape open ends together.
 Place on a tin foil covered cookie sheet.

-Step 4: After all of your hearts are filled up put cookie sheet into oven at 200 degrees for 1 hour.
-After 1 hour turn off oven and let sit for another hour.
+Step 4: After all of your hearts are filled up put the cookie sheet into the oven at 200 degrees for 1 hour.
+After 1 hour, turn off oven and let sit for another hour.

 Step 5: Un-mold from hearts.
-Cut tinfoil mold with scissors and unwrap from heart.
+Cut tinfoil mold with scissors and unwrap from the heart.

-Step 6: String piece of twine through the hearts to make an intertwined heart banner.
+Step 6: String piece of twine through the hearts to make an intertwined heart garland.

 Thanks for reading!